ENHERTU® (fam-trastuzumab deru - GuruFocus.com

 Embryo-Fetal Toxicity

 ENHERTU can cause fetal harm when administered to a pregnant woman.
 Advise patients of the potential risks to a fetus.
 Verify the pregnancy status of females of reproductive potential prior to the initiation of ENHERTU.
-Advise females of reproductive potential to use effective contraception during treatment and for at least 7 months following the last dose of ENHERTU.
-Advise male patients with female partners of reproductive potential to use effective contraception during treatment with ENHERTU and for at least 4 months after the last dose of ENHERTU.
+Advise females of reproductive potential to use effective contraception during treatment and for 7 months after the last dose of ENHERTU.
+Advise male patients with female partners of reproductive potential to use effective contraception during treatment with ENHERTU and for 4 months after the last dose of ENHERTU.

 Additional Dose Modifications